 Brixton Hill, London

-Planning application for the re-development of a back land light industrial site with 24 new apartments on Brixton Hill, London.
+Planning Approval to re-develop a brownfield site with a courtyard proposal of 24 new apartments on Brixton Hill, London.

 Located in the middle of an urban block, in the Rush Common Brixton Hill Conservation Area, the site is currently occupied by a small business estate.
-Overlooked from all sides by the neighbours, the concept comprises a large central courtyard that provides the main aspect for the U-shaped building.
-To avoid unacceptable impact on the buildings next-door, the height of the proposal stepping from 3 to 5 storeys has been developed using sunlight/daylight and rights of light envelopes.
+Overlooked from all sides, the concept comprises a large central courtyard that provides the main aspect for the U-shaped building.
+To minimise impact on the buildings next-door, the stepped height of the proposal has been developed using sunlight/daylight and rights of light envelopes.
 The envelope starts with 3 storeys along the south and north boundaries and gradually rises to 5 in the middle of the site.

-The two-toned brick facades with a lighter yellow brick as the main cladding material and a contrasting dark brown brick used for the accents render the proposal soft residential look whilst helping integration to the predominantly brown/red/yellow brick context.
+The two-toned brick facades, a lighter yellow brick primary cladding material and a contrasting dark brown brick for the accents, render the proposal a soft residential look and help integrating into the predominantly brown/red/yellow brick context.